 Hot Tip: Your bank may have some new lenient policies, too.
 Check out our detailed post about credit card debt relief and support for more information.

-Travel insurance will typically not cover any cancellations due to the coronavirus.
+Don’t assume that your travel insurance will automatically cover any cancellations due to the coronavirus.
 This is because an outbreak of a virus is not included under most standard trip cancellation insurance policies.
 This includes any travel insurance provided by credit cards.

 The exception to this is if you are currently stuck under quarantine as some trip insurance will cover this.
 Others will only cover if you are actually infected with the virus.
 It’s always best to call your card issuer directly to confirm if you will be covered or not.

-Hot Tip: Unless you have opted to get a “Cancel For Any Reason” travel insurance policy, you may be out of luck.
-Even a CFAR plan will only apply if purchased before the pandemic began.
+Hot Tip: Unless you have opted to get a “Cancel For Any Reason” travel insurance policy or selected a policy that specifically covers COVID-19 changes or cancellations, you may be out of luck with getting travel insurance to cover any costs.

 Even without travel insurance, it may still be worth it to see if prepaid items may be refunded.
 These would be done at the discretion of your hotel or tour operator, so be sure to call and see if any exceptions can be made.

 The best way to prevent the virus is to avoid being exposed to it.
-Both the CDC and the WHO have some recommendations.
+WHO’s recommendations include:

-- Frequently clean hands by using alcohol-based hand rub or soap and water.
+- Clean your hands frequently with an alcohol-based hand rub or soap and water.

 Per the CDC, for confirmed cases of this COVID-19, reported illnesses have ranged from people being mildly sick to people being severely ill and dying.
-Symptoms usually appear 2-14 days after exposure and can include:
+Symptoms usually appear 2 to 14 days after exposure and can include:

 - Shortness of breath or difficulty breathing